Exploring the New Multi-Tab Feature

 Tablet and Smartphone-Friendly

-As you might expect, it was essential for us to reflect this focus on UX and usability in RDM for Android.
+As you might expect, it was essential for us to reflect this focus on UX and usability in RDM for iOS.
 There are, however, many different screen sizes and various resolutions to consider.
 And that’s where the new multi-tab feature comes in.

 This feature is essentially a sliding tab that sits above an open session – so it’s out of the way, and doesn’t interfere with your work area.
 To switch between sessions, all you have to do is swipe and click on the one you wish to open.
 It takes literally a second to switch between sessions.